okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-scim-app/main/index.md

 layout: Guides
 ---

-Use this guide to learn how to submit an OIDC, SAML 2.0, and SCIM 2.0 integration to the Okta Integration Network (OIN) using the OIN Wizard.
+Learn how to submit an OIDC, SAML 2.0, and SCIM 2.0 integration to the Okta Integration Network (OIN) using the OIN Wizard.

 ---

-#### Learning outcomes

-* Learn how to submit an Single Sign-On (SSO) and a SCIM 2.0 Lifecycle Management (LCM) integration using the OIN Wizard.
-* Learn how to test your SSO integration with the OIN Submission Tester.
-* Learn how to test your SCIM 2.0 integration.
-* Learn how to update a published SSO integration.

 #### What you need